mjun0812/mjun0812.github.io/src/content/posts_en/2025-01-27-hf-torch-clear-memory.md

 ## Background

 Though I said I'd start with conclusions, let me first consider scenarios where memory release is necessary.
 I think the representative scenario requiring memory release is **"APIs that dynamically serve multiple models"**.
 While there are many examples in the world of serving PyTorch models with FastAPI, a representative Python framework, most target only single models or load predetermined models.
-To actually provide and verify trained models as APIs quickly in MLOps fashion, mechanisms to dynamically call new models are needed.
-For this, old models must be unloaded from memory as new models are called, or RAM and VRAM will overflow, causing API outages.
+To actually provide and verify trained models as APIs quickly in an MLOps fashion, mechanisms to dynamically call new models are needed.
+For this, old models must be unloaded from memory as new models are called, otherwise RAM and VRAM will overflow, causing API outages.
 The methods introduced today can be applied to such scenarios, and I actually use them.

 ## Memory Release Method - CPU Edition

-When inferencing on CPU, release models from RAM as follows.
+When performing inference on CPU, release models from RAM as follows.
-Note this is only effective when Python is CPython (which is most cases).
+Note this is only effective when Python is CPython (which is the case in most situations).

 ```python
 import ctypes